jasper-seinhorst/homebridge-porsche-taycan/README.md

 # Homebridge Porsche Taycan
 This Homebrudge plugin offers a range of useful features for your Porsche Taycan, including real-time monitoring of battery level and charging status.
-Moreover, it also enables you to easily toggle the direct charging option on or off.
+Moreover, it also enables you to easily toggle the direct charging or direct climatisation options on or off.

 ## Supported cars:
 - Taycan (all years)